MSU-DHI-Lab/ai-digitization-qc-n8n-airtable/README.md

 2. Update the trigger node so it watches the folder where new scans are saved.
 3. Point the AI node to your model service endpoint.
 4. Configure the Airtable node with your Airtable API key, base, and table, and map fields to match your base-schema.md configuration.
+   - If running via Docker Compose, keep the default `http://model-service:8000/predict` URL.
+   - If running the model locally without Compose, change the HTTP node to `http://localhost:8000/predict` (or your host/port).
+5. In n8n, create an Airtable credential (Personal Access Token or legacy API key) and select it in the Airtable node; the `.env` file only supplies Base ID/Table Name.

 ### Step 4 — Digitize and review